Farhad-Davaripour/Stanford-CS229-Spring2023-Notes/Probability_statistics_concepts.md

 P(x=2, y=a) = 0.4
 P(x=2, y=b) = 0.1

 These probabilities represent the likelihood of observing specific combinations of x and y.
 For example, P(x=1, y=a) indicates the probability of x being 1 and y being a occurring simultaneously.

-## Probability Density Function (PDF)
-The probability density function (PDF) represents the probability of a continuous random variable.
-It describes the relative likelihood of different values that the random variable could take on.
-One important property of a PDF distribution is that the area under the curve is equal to 1.

-**Example**

-for a random variable with Gaussian distribution the pdf could be represented by $f(x) = (1/(σ*√(2π)))*exp(-(x-μ)²/(2σ²))$ where `μ` is the mean and `σ` is the standard deviation.
+A simple physical example in a deck of playing card would be the probability of drawing a card that is both a king and a heart which is 1 out of 52.

 ## Conditional probability distribution